World Modeling for Autonomous Wheel Loaders: Introduction

-This paper investigates models that can be used to predict the outcome of a loading action given the shape of the pile.
+This paper introduces wheel loader world models for predicting the outcome of a loading action given the shape of the pile.
 The outcome includes the loaded mass, loading time, and work, as well as the resulting pile shape.
-The net outcome of a sequence of loading actions can then be predicted by repeated inference of the model on the pile state.
-The model aims to support optimal planning, with the best sequence of loading actions computed from the initial pile surface only.
-We imagine that a new plan would be computed with some regularity (e.g., daily, hourly, or after each loading cycle) from a new observation of the pile surface.
-Depending on the planning horizon and dimensionality of the action space, the optimizer requires numerous evaluations of the predictor model in a short time.
-Although a simulator based on multibody dynamics and the discrete element method can predict the outcome of a loading \cite{aoshima2021}, it is far too computationally intensive and slow for this optimization problem.
-Instead, we used a simulator to produce ground truth data and train deep neural networks for ``instantaneous'' prediction of the outcome of particular loading actions on piles of different shapes.
+The net outcome of a sequence of loading actions can then be predicted by repeated inferences of the model on the pile state, thus predicting its sequential evolution as well.
+The model aims at supporting optimal planning for autonomous wheel loaders, with the best sequence of loading actions computed from the initial pile surface only.
+We imagine that the plan would be updated with some regularity (e.g., daily, hourly, or after each loading cycle) from a new observation of the pile surface.
+Depending on the planning horizon and dimensionality of the action space, the optimizer requires numerous evaluations of the world model in a short time.
+Although a simulator based on multibody dynamics and the discrete element method (DEM) can predict the outcome of a loading \cite{aoshima2021}, it is far too computationally intensive and slow for this optimization problem.
+Instead, we explore using a simulator to produce ground truth data and trained deep neural networks for ``instantaneous'' prediction of the outcome of particular loading actions on piles of different shapes.
 The learned model is informed specifically of the physics of the particular wheel loader and the type of soil used in the simulator.
-The methodology of the paper is illustrated in Fig.~\ref{fig:overview}.

-The feasibility of learning wheel loading predictor models was investigated for accuracy, inference speed, and the required amount of training data.
-In general, model accuracy can be improved by increasing the input and output dimensions and the number of internal model parameters.
-However, larger models normally require more training data and may have lower inference speeds.
-To see the difference, we developed both a high-dimensional and a low-dimensional model using different representations of the pile state.
-The high-dimensional model takes a well-resolved heightmap of the pile state as input.
-This may capture many details of the pile surface at the cost of additional model parameters associated with convolutional layers.
-The low-dimensional model takes a heavily reduced representation of the pile surface, involving only four scalar parameters for its slope and curvature.